steve12345585/SnipeOffice/vcl/README.md

 ### SolarMutexGuard

-The solar mutex is the "big kernel lock" of LibreOffice, a global one.
+The solar mutex is the "big kernel lock" of SnipeOffice, a global one.
 It's a recursive mutex, so it's allowed to take the lock on the same thread multiple times, and only the last unlock will actually release the mutex.